-When markets plunged during the early days of the coronavirus pandemic, Kyle Schiffler, a CERTIFIED FINANCIAL PLANNER™ professional with Equitable Advisors, received panicked calls and emails from clients who wanted to cash out or buy gold.
+When markets plunged during the early days of the coronavirus pandemic, Kyle Schiffer, a CERTIFIED FINANCIAL PLANNER™ professional with Equitable Advisors, received panicked calls and emails from clients who wanted to cash out or buy gold.
 “I could tell they were having a fight-or-flight reaction,” he says.
 “It’s like seeing a bear in the woods—except COVID-19 was like a huge grizzly bear standing three feet in front of you.”

-Since then, however, Schiffler has noticed something: “My clients who disconnected from news or social media completely—or just tried to limit their time on both—have been the most calm,” he says.
+Since then, however, Schiffer has noticed something: “My clients who disconnected from news or social media completely—or just tried to limit their time on both—have been the most calm,” he says.
 That isn’t a coincidence.
 Research on previous community crises such as school shootings and the 2009 H1N1 influenza pandemic suggests that repeated media exposure to those events can lead to increased anxiety and heightened stress responses, and a recent study of 6,500 people found that COVID-19 news produced a similar effect.

 “Hours of repeated exposure to bad news is not psychologically beneficial,” says Roxane Cohen Silver, one of the authors of the study on COVID-19 media exposure and a professor of psychological science, medicine, and public health at the University of California, Irvine.
 “So check the news a few times a day.
 But don’t keep the Johns Hopkins [University COVID-19] map open on your monitor all day long.”

 Earlier this year, a team of researchers who studied more than 5,000 people in Wuhan and other Chinese cities affected by COVID-19 found that entering “flow states”—that is, becoming so absorbed in an enjoyable activity that you become unconcerned about yourself, your environment, or the passage of time—helped people alleviate stress, particularly during quarantine.